 Research has shown that the National DPP lifestyle change program can prevent the development of type 2 diabetes in adults with prediabetes—resulting in reduced costs and healthier populations (see the Evidence page of the Coverage Toolkit for more details).
 Research also has demonstrated consistent and significant disparities in diabetes outcomes across populations.
-Many studies have shown that diabetes impacts racial and ethnic minority and low-income adult populations disproportionately as evidenced by higher risk of diabetes and higher rates of diabetes related complications and mortality (to learn more, see the Connecting SDOH and HRSNs to Prediabetes and Type 2 Diabetes page of the Coverage Toolkit).
+Many studies have shown that diabetes impacts racial and ethnic minority and low-income adult populations disproportionately as evidenced by higher risk of diabetes and higher rates of diabetes related complications and mortality (to learn more, see the Connecting SDOH and HRSN to Prediabetes and Type 2 Diabetes page of the Coverage Toolkit).
 The National DPP lifestyle change program has the potential to positively impact all racial/ethnic groups by preventing type 2 diabetes.

 The value of the National DPP lifestyle change program, however, extends beyond type 2 diabetes prevention.
 The National DPP lifestyle change program impacts other comorbidities, some of which may disproportionally affect certain populations.
 Research shows that benefits include reduced risk of cardiovascular disease, as well as weight loss and reduction in sleep apnea.

-In addition to these benefits, the National DPP lifestyle change program provides a year-long forum to discuss the complexities of health care, health care providers, and health insurance, ideally leaving participants with a clearer understanding of how to function within the health care system.
+In addition to these benefits, the National DPP lifestyle change program may provide a year-long forum to discuss the complexities of health care, health care providers, and health insurance, ideally leaving participants with a clearer understanding of how to function within the health care system.
 Due to its multiple touch points over the course of one year, the program can also be used as a referral point to encourage participants to access other community resources or health, behavioral, and social care services or opportunities.

-Finally, CDC-recognized organizations and lifestyle coaches can strengthen the innovative role the National DPP lifestyle change program can play in promoting health equity.
+Finally, CDC-recognized organizations and Lifestyle Coaches can strengthen the innovative role the National DPP lifestyle change program can play in promoting health equity.
 CDC-recognized organizations are typically located in the community, and may offer other programs and services that promote health equity.
-Lifestyle coaches are uniquely trained, and can include non-licensed providers, such as community health workers (CHWs), which often are individuals living in the same communities they serve.
+Lifestyle Coaches are uniquely trained, and can include non-licensed providers, such as community health workers (CHWs), which often are individuals living in the same communities they serve.

 - Tailor recruitment outreach to populations of focus.